Shafiq-and-Company/boxd-events/pages/manage-tournament/MANAGETOURNAMENT.md

 - Grand Final Reset (Match 2) appears only after Match 1 is won by loser's bracket winner
 - Once Match 1 is completed, Match 2 becomes playable if reset is triggered

-### Configuration
+### Implementation

 The grand finals reset is automatically enabled for all double elimination tournaments:
-- Setting: `grandFinal: 'double'` in brackets-manager.js
+- Setting: `grandFinal: 'double'` in brackets-manager.js (verified from library source)
-- Cannot be disabled (ensures tournament integrity)
+- Always enabled (ensures tournament integrity and fairness)
 - Follows standard double elimination rules used in competitive gaming
+- No configuration needed - it's part of the double elimination format

 ## Database Integration